ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_upload.md

 2. On the `Cloudant CF app` details page, click `Routes` and click the            `Cloudant-CF-app.mybluemix.net` link. <br/>
    ![Cloudant CF app details page](images/img0030.png)

 3. A new brower window opens at `https://cloudant-cf-app.mybluemix.net/`.
-The     message verifies that the application is running by displaying the following message, <q>Hello World!
-Thanks for creating a Python Starter Application.</q>
+The     message verifies that the application is running by displaying the following message, "Hello World!
+Thanks for creating a Python Starter Application."

    ![Hello World! verified that the Cloudant CF app runs correctly](images/img0054.png)